Varanasi: General administration

-Varanasi division which consists of four districts, and is headed by the Divisional Commissioner of Varanasi, who is an IAS officer of high seniority, the Commissioner is the head of local government institutions (including Municipal Corporations) in the division, is in charge of infrastructure development in his division, and is also responsible for maintaining law and order in the division.
+Varanasi division consists of four districts, and is headed by the Divisional Commissioner of Varanasi, who is an IAS officer of high seniority.
+The Commissioner is the head of local government institutions (including Municipal Corporations) in the division, is in charge of infrastructure development, and is also responsible for maintaining law and order in the division.
 The District Magistrate of Varanasi reports to the Divisional Commissioner.
-The Commissioner is Deepak Agarwal.
+The current Commissioner is Deepak Agarwal.

-Varanasi district administration is headed by the District Magistrate of Varanasi, who is an IAS officer.
+Varanasi district administration is headed by the District Magistrate (DM) of Varanasi, an IAS officer.
 The DM is in charge of property records and revenue collection for the central government and oversees the elections held in the city.
-The DM is also responsible for maintaining law and order in the city, hence the SSP of Varanasi also reports to the DM of Varanasi.
-The DM is assisted by a Chief Development Officer (CDO), four Additional District Magistrates (ADM) (Finance/Revenue, City, Protocol, Executive), one chief revenue officer (CRO), one City Magistrate (CM), and four Additional City Magistrates (ACM).
+The DM is also responsible for maintaining law and order in the city, therefore, the Senior Superintendent of Police (SSP) of Varanasi also reports to the DM.
+The DM is assisted by a Chief Development Officer (CDO), four Additional District Magistrates (ADM) (Finance/Revenue, City, Protocol, Executive), one Chief Revenue Officer (CRO), one City Magistrate (CM), and four Additional City Magistrates (ACM).
 The district has three tehsils, each headed by a Sub-Divisional Magistrate.
-The DM is Kaushal Raj Sharma.
+The current DM is Kaushal Raj Sharma.

+Municipal finance

+According to financial data published on the CityFinance Portal of the Ministry of Housing and Urban Affairs, the Varanasi Municipal Corporation reported total revenue receipts of ₹474 crore (US$57 million) and total expenditure of ₹512 crore (US$62 million) in 2022–23.
+Tax revenue accounted for about 24.5% of the total revenue, while the corporation received ₹324 crore in grants during the financial year.

 Police administration

-Varanasi district comes under the Varanasi Police Zone and Varanasi Police Range, Varanasi Zone is headed by an Additional Director General ranked IPS officer, and the Varanasi Range is headed Inspector General ranked IPS officer.
-The ADG, Varanasi Zone is Biswajit Mahapatra, and IG, Varanasi Range is Vijay Singh Meena.
+Varanasi district falls under the Varanasi Police Zone and Varanasi Police Range.
+The Varanasi Zone is headed by an Additional Director General (ADG) - ranked IPS officer, and the Varanasi Range is headed by an Inspector General (IG) - ranked IPS officer.
+The current ADG of Varanasi Zone is Biswajit Mahapatra, and IG, Varanasi Range is Vijay Singh Meena.

-The district police up to the date of 24 March 2021 was headed by a Senior Superintendent of Police (SSP), who is an IPS officer, and is assisted by six Superintendents of Police (SP)/Additional Superintendents of Police (Addl.
-SP) (City, Rural Area, Crime, Traffic, Protocol and Protocol), who are either IPS officers or PPS officers.
-Each of the several police circles is headed by a Circle Officer (CO) in the rank of Deputy Superintendent of Police.
+Until 24 March 2021, the district police was headed by a Senior Superintendent of Police (SSP), an IPS officer, assisted by six Superintendents of Police (SP)/Additional Superintendents of Police (Addl.
+SP) responsible for City, Rural Area, Crime, Traffic, Protocol and Protocol.
+These officers are either IPS officers or Provincial Police Service (PPS) officers.
+Each of the several police circles is headed by a Circle Officer (CO) of the rank of Deputy Superintendent of Police.
 The last SSP was Amit Pathak.

-On 25 March 2021 the Government of Uttar Pradesh passed an order to divide the Varanasi police into Varanasi City Police and Rural Police.
-Since then City Police is headed by the Commissioner of Police (CP), who is an IPS officer of ADGP rank, and is assisted by two additional commissioners of police (Addl.
-CP) who is of DIG rank, and two deputy commissioners of police (DCP) who are of SP rank.
-And Rural Police is headed by SP rank.
+On 25 March 2021, the Government of Uttar Pradesh issued an order to divide the Varanasi police into Varanasi City Police and Varanasi Rural Police.
+Under this new structure, the City Police is headed by a Commissioner of Police (CP), an IPS officer of ADGP rank, assisted by two additional Commissioners of police (Addl.
+CP) who is of DIG rank, and two deputy commissioners of police (DCP) of SP rank.
+The Rural Police is headed by an officer of SP rank.